drBenway/pixi-vn-wiki/ink/ink-canvas.md

 Where:

 * `#`: It is a special character used by ***ink* syntax** for use a special script.
-* `[operation]` It is the operation that you want to do with the canvas element.
+* `[operation]`: It is the operation that you want to execute with the canvas element.
 The available operations are:
   * `show`: Show a canvas element.
 (Read more [here](#show-canvas-element-in-ink))
   * `edit`: Edit a canvas element.
 (Read more [here](#edit-canvas-element-in-ink))
   * `remove`: Remove a canvas element.
 (Read more [here](#remove-canvas-element-in-ink))